K1llByte/linux_utils/README.md

 # LinuxUtils

-Respoitory dedicated to bash scripts, dotfiles, my personal standards / guidelines and markdown manuals
+Respoitory dedicated to bash scripts, dotfiles and some markdown manuals with usefull tips

 ## Scripts